lpjones/Path-Finding/README.md

-Completed by ryuliou and lpjones
+Completed by lpjones and ryuliou

-# EEC174 AY Project A2: Path Finding
+# Maze Solver

 # How to use
 Download yolov3.weights file at https://pjreddie.com/media/files/yolov3.weights and move the file to the yolo_files/ folder